sowoi/nextcloud-talk-bot/docs/NextcloudPoll.md

-# Nextcloud Talk Bot: Meeting
+# Nextcloud Talk Bot: Poll

 NextcloudPoll  can be used to create, get, and close polls in a Nextcloud Talk room.